We love visiting Amsterdam. Whether it's for a city break, romantic weekend or a gay party, we always know we're going to have a terrific time.

 - Prik: we love the play on words with Prik (which means bubbles in Dutch).
 As well as being a fun place to hangout, Prik also has events like Speed Dating, Karaoke and the Prik Pride street party in the summer.
 Check their Facebook page for full details.
 Prik is open everyday from 4pm to 1am and is located at Spuistraat 109.

 - Amstel 54: a modern video bar with hilarious drag performance on Sundays.
+Check out the dramatic chandelier by the entrance!
 It is located a few streets away from the Reguliersdwarsstraat at 1017 AB Amsterdam and is open everyday from 5pm to 3am (4am on weekends).

 - Taboo: another popular and quite large gay bar in Reguliersdwarsstraat spread over 2 floors.
 It is open everyday from 5pm to 3am (4am on weekends).